pawanit17/mongodb-mastery/README.md

         "intercontinental": true
     })

-find() command would list the Documents in a Collection.

-	db.flightData.find().pretty()
+  Result: One doucument added to Collection. db.flightData.find().pretty()
     {
             "_id" : ObjectId("5f739838f1400095226b9515"),
             "departureAirport" : "MUC",
             "arrivalAirport" : "SFO",
             "aircraft" : "Airbus A380",
             "distance" : 12000,
             "intercontinental" : true
     }

-'_id' is a unique identifier that is added by MongoDB.
+MongoDB uses BSON instead of JSON for storing data in database.
+For example, the *ObjectId* entry is not a valid JSON object. '_id' is a unique identifier that is added by MongoDB.
 This includes timestamp data in it for its generation.
 So this determines which Document was older.

-MongoDB uses BSON instead of JSON for storing data in database.
-For example, the *ObjectId* entry is not a valid JSON object.
+### InsertMany
 ***insertMany()*** would insert multiple Documents to the collection.

         db.flightData.insertMany([